Affiliated IHO Alumni

 Shara Bailey

-Associate Professor of Anthropology, New York University, NY
+Professor of Anthropology, New York University, NY

 Dissertation: Neandertal dental morphology: Implications for modern human origins